Baked Feta Eggs

 The cooking time for the eggs is totally up to you.
 Remember, they will continue to cook through residual heat, so the 18-20-minute mark is my sweet spot.

-Two slices of whole grain bread topped with baked feta eggs garnished with fresh thyme are served on a white plate placed on a light wood surface.
-Sunlight illuminates the dish, creating a bright and appetizing appearance.
+Two slices of whole grain bread topped with scrambled eggs and garnished with fresh herbs, served on a white plate in bright natural light.

 Variations and Substitutions for Baked Feta Eggs